fbpx

 Bend, Oregon | McMenamins Soaking Pool

-One of the most unique places at McMenamins is the soaking pool.
-It is filled with soft buoyant water, meaning there are no harsh chemicals like chlorine.
+Located in McMenamins Old St. Francis School, this warm soaking pool is filled with soft buoyant water, meaning there are no harsh chemicals like chlorine.
 It’s heated to a comfortable temperature cooler than a hot tub but warmer than a pool, making it the perfect spot to relax after a day on the slopes or a long hike.

 Bend, Oregon | Mountain Biking